 Kafka vs. RabbitMQ: Comparing Features and Use Cases

-Apache Kafka and RabbitMQ frequently get compared, despite the fact that RabbitMQ is a message broker and Kafka is an event streaming platform.
+Kafka vs. RabbitMQ is a frequent comparison, despite the fact that RabbitMQ is a message broker and Kafka is an event streaming platform.
 While these two open source technologies share some capabilities in common, their enterprise use cases vary considerably.

 In this blog, our expert unpacks the key similarities and differences between Kafka vs. RabbitMQ and what to take into account when deciding which one to implement.

 - Kafka vs. RabbitMQ: Key Differences

 - Kafka vs. RabbitMQ: Use Cases

 Comparing Kafka vs. RabbitMQ

 While RabbitMQ and Apache Kafka are both open source applications with similar message brokering capabilities, they are not interchangeable.
 Before choosing whether to deploy RabbitMQ or Kafka, it’s important to understand how they differ from one another.

 Apache Kafka is an open source, distributed event streaming application, written for speed, in Java and Scala.
 Scala is a language that combines functional programming and object-oriented programming that uses the JVM.